SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 Feedback is often tricky once your brain has shut down after the debate.
-Often you'll just try to make up something from your own notes.
+Often you'll just try to make up something from your own notes, or
 One thing I found useful was to write down my feedback as the speeches were happening.
 The moment a question came to my mind during the speech like, "Missing reasoning", I wrote it down in brackets.
 It helped me deliver the feedback quicker when I was asked for it.

 Ideally the judges who conduct sessions are ones who've read and understood the manual, so that